This is how you develop a new habit (in 4 easy steps)

 1. Make it obvious

-If you want to learn a new behavior, make sure it’s obvious what you’re going to do.
-There are two common triggers for inciting behavior: time and location.
-By pairing your desired behavior with a particular time and location, and doing this regularly enough, your brain registers these triggers and, after a while, it automatically launches into this desired behavior:
+If you want to learn a new behaviour, make sure it’s obvious what you’re going to do.
+There are two common triggers for inciting behaviour: time and location.
+By pairing your desired behaviour with a particular time and location, and doing this regularly enough, your brain registers these triggers and, after a while, it automatically launches into this desired behaviour:

-- “I’m going to do [this behavior] at [this time] and at [this location]” for example: “I’m going to do ten squats at 8:30 when I arrive at my office”.
+- “I’m going to do [this behaviour] at [this time] and at [this location]” for example: “I’m going to do ten squats at 8:30 when I arrive at my office”.